-Many calls stick in my mind, but the most rewarding calls are with people who thought there was no support out there for them and by the end of the call we’ve given them some really great tools to make their cancer experience easier.
+Many calls stick in my mind, but the most rewarding calls are with people who thought there was nothing out there for them and by the end of the call we’ve given them some really great tools to make their cancer experience a little easier.

-Often when people impacted by cancer call us, they don’t know where to start or what support is available.
+Often when people impacted by cancer call us, they don’t know what support they need or what is available.
 They just know that we are here, and we are a good starting point.
 We’ll have a chat about what’s happening in their life, to understand how the cancer diagnosis is impacting on them and their family.
 From these conversations we can suggest ways to help ease their concerns or worries, perhaps provide them with additional information, offer support from our broad range of Cancer Council programs, or refer them to another service that can help.